Waterford F.C.: Technical staff

-Club structure
+As of 2025, the club's technical staff included:

+Women's squad

+Waterford Women's F.C. is a professional women's football club which competes in the SSE Airtricity Women's Premier Division.
+The club was founded in December 2024, becoming the first-ever women's football team in Waterford.
+The club is backed by a partnership between Hess Sports Group and Waterford Football Club, with Hess Sports Group holding a majority stake.

+On 16 December 2024, Waterford FC announced Gary Hunt as the first head coach of the women's team.
+Hunt returned to the club, ahead of the 2025 SSE Airtricity Women’s Premier Division season, having previously been involved with the coaching setup for Waterford FC's men's squad.

 Stadium

-Waterford FC play their home games at the Waterford Regional Sports Centre, more commonly referred to as the RSC.
-They have played at the RSC since 1993.
-The stadium has two stands and holds a capacity of 5,154 with 3,035 seats.
-The record attendance at the RSC was for an FAI Cup semi final game in 1997 against Shelbourne where Waterford were defeated 2–1 in front of 8,500 people, this was when spectators were permitted to stand on the running track in the ground.
+Waterford FC plays their home games at the Waterford Regional Sports Centre, more commonly referred to as the RSC.
+They have played at the RSC since the 1992–93 season.
+The stadium has two stands and holds a capacity of 5,500 with 3,052 seats.
+The record attendance at the RSC was for an FAI Cup semi-final game in 1997 against Shelbourne where Waterford was defeated 2–1 in front of 8,500 people, this was when spectators were permitted to stand on the running track in the ground.
 The RSC also hosted the 2009 League of Ireland Cup final where Bohemians defeated Waterford 3–1.
 Before moving to the RSC Waterford played at Kilcohan Park.

 Supporters and rivalries

 Supporters

-The club draws its support not only from Waterford City, but also from Waterford County and the South East region as a whole.
-Waterford fans have organised themselves into two groups - both official and unofficial.
+The club draws its support from Waterford City, as well as Waterford County and the South East region as a whole.